pytorch/torchchat/README.md

 ## Optimizing your model for server, desktop and mobile devices

-To compress models, torchat offers a variety of strategies:
+To compress models, torchchat offers a variety of strategies:
 * Configurable floating-point precision, depending on backend capabilities (for activations and weights): float32, float16, bfloat16
 * weight-quantization: embedding quantization and linear operator quantization
 * dynamic activation quantization with weight quantization: a8w4dq